Chiwoniso Maraire: Speaking out against police brutality

 She said, "To beat people, to threaten people, to put a person in a situation where they have to think for the next five hours about whether or not they are going to be okay — is a very, very bad thing to do."

 Death and suicide of daughter

 Maraire died on 24 July 2013 at South Medical Hospital in Chitungwiza, Zimbabwe, aged 37.
 According to her manager Cosmas Zamangwe, she had been admitted to hospital 10 days earlier suffering from chest pains.
 The cause of death was the result of suspected pneumonia, just a year after the death of her ex-husband, Andy Brown, also a prominent musician.
 The couple left behind two daughters, Chengeto and Chiedza.
 She was buried at her rural home in Chakohwa village in Mutambara.

-On September 12, 2015, the younger of her daughters, 15 year old Chiedza Brown, committed suicide.
+On September 12, 2015, the younger of her daughters, 15 year old Chiedza Brown, died by suicide.
 Chiedza was also a musician in the Mbira tradition like her mother and an accomplished singer.
-The last surviving member of Maraire's family with Andy Brown is her daughter, Chengeto, although Andy Brown had other children, the half-siblings of Maraire's daughters.
+The last surviving member of Maraire's family with Andy Brown is her daughter, Chengeto, although Andy Brown had other children, the step-siblings of Maraire's daughters.